iamadhee/docify/benchmarks/readme/23Apr23/docify_readme_1.md

 ## Conclusion

 We hope that Docify will help you create high-quality README files for your GitHub repositories.
 If you have any questions or feedback, please feel free to submit an issue or reach out to us on Twitter.
-Thanks for using Docify!```
+Thanks for using Docify!

-Please note that this is just an example README.md file and can be customized further based on the specific needs of the repository.

 :wink: _This **README.md** was created with [Docify](https://github.com/iamadhee/docify)_